JanisPelss/GreenUML/README.md

      Location: http://odo.lv/ftp/tools/GreenUpdateSite
 - Click OK
 - Choose what features to install and follow further instructions

-### Through file system drop-in
-- After downloading the Green zip file, extract the contents to [Eclipse installation directory]\dropins\
-- If warned that any existing files with the same name will be overwritten, select "Yes to All"

 ## Users guide and additional information
 - [Using the Green UML Plugin for Eclipse](https://www.clear.rice.edu/comp310/Eclipse/GreenUML/)